syncfusion-content/mobilejavascript-docs/MobileJS/GroupButton/Getting-Started.md

 Create Group Button

-To create Group Button control you can set data-role attribute to ejmgroupbutton to a &lt;div&gt; element and you can include multiple buttons through input element.
-Also, specify the type and name attribute in the &lt;input&gt; element.
+To create Group Button control you can set data-role attribute to ejmgroupbutton to a <div> element and you can include multiple buttons through input element.
+Also, specify the type and name attribute in the <input> element.
 Refer to the following code.

 {% highlight html %}